In Paris, Le Grand Hotel is a big deal.

 Babe began talking about how boss the purses and hats all looked and somebody else said purses and hats were dumb, and Babe said right, but Paris was where the purse and hat thing was happening and they sure knew how to make them look good.
 Jerry admitted everybody was buying at least one thing: switchblade knives.
 And out came half a dozen.
 Flick.
 Flick.
 Flick.
 The knives began moving from hand to hand.

 Around the huge room, other Americans in Paris swung their heads, mouths open, staring at the tie-dye and denim and hair, watching the flash of knives.
 Was this Le Grand Hotel?

-By 8:00 the "labor dispute" had been settled and we were off by bus to Le Grande Cascade, a splendid wedding cake of a room with oval walls of glass that look out onto a lawn of blossoming chestnut trees.
-The dinner lasted three and a half hours (as long as a Grateful Dead concert set).
+By eight the "labor dispute" had been settled and we were off by bus to Le Grande Cascade, a splendid wedding cake of a room with oval walls of glass that look out onto a lawn of blossoming chestnut trees.
+The dinner lasted three and a half hours.
+(As long as a Grateful Dead concert set).
 During the serving of liqueurs, which followed the Alsatian Riesling Grande Reserve and the Chateau Meyney "Prieure Des Couleys" 1959 and the Champagne Mumm Cordon Rouge Brut, things got a little loose.
 That was when the Dead turned the waiters on.

 "Here ya are, mon-sore...do yer head some good."

 The waiter stood stiffly in his black tie and tails.
 Timidly he allowed the pipe to be raised to his lips.
 He sucked deeply, there was a cheer, he smiled, and the pipe was passed.